openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

 This document describes how to configure an Eip object, which functions as an IP address pool for PorterLB both in BGP mode and in Layer 2 mode.

-PorterLB assigns IP addresses in Eip objects to LoadBalancer services in the Kubernetes cluster.
+PorterLB assigns IP addresses in Eip objects to LoadBalancer Services in the Kubernetes cluster.
 After that, PorterLB publishes routes destined for the Service IP addresses over BGP (in BGP mode), ARP (in Layer 2 mode for IPv4), or NDP (in Layer 2 mode for IPv6).

 {{< notice note >}}